PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-08 11:15:19
+Last updated: 2024-04-08 11:15:54
-Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby
+Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby